LarsBergqvist/police-events/README.md

 # police-events
 This repository consists of:
 * a CollectorService that fetches the latest event data from the Open Api of the Swedish Police every 10 minutes and stores it in a local MongoDB database
-* a .NET Core REST API that provides queries from the MongoDB database
+* a .NET Core REST API that does queries to the MongoDB database
 * an Angular front-end app that uses the REST API for searching and displaying nearby events (based on geolocation)

 The Angular application has a map view with OpenLayers/OpenStreeMap and fetches county and municipality geoJson polygons from public.opendatasoft.com